ayesha-aftab-123/ConvoKit/docs/source/corpus-spolin.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Every conversation is labeled with its source (Spontaneantion, Cornell Movie-Dialogs Corpus, or the SubTle corpus) and whether it abides by the “Yes, and” principle or not.
-The “Yes, and” principle is a rule-of-thumb of improvisational theater that suggests that a participant should accept the reality of what the other participant has said (“Yes”) and expand or refine that reality with additional information ("and").
+The "Yes, and" principle is a rule-of-thumb of improvisational theater that suggests that a participant should accept the reality of what the other participant has said (“Yes”) and expand or refine that reality with additional information ("and").
 It does not require the response to explicitly contain the phrase "Yes, and".

 Metadata for each utterance: